Indigenous History Month

 Available for streaming starting June 21

-In this heartfelt stop-motion animated film, ‘Nakwaxda’xw Elder Colleen Hemphill tells the story of growing up on a float-house in the Pacific Northwest.
-Colleen recounts moments of wonder and awe, as well as those that inspired both fear and growth.
+In this heartfelt stop-motion animated film, ‘Nakwaxda’xw Elder Colleen Hemphill tells the story of growing up on a tiny float-house in the Pacific Northwest.
+Colleen recounts moments of wonder, as well as those that inspired both fear and growth.

 Coming Soon